Skip to main content

 Apply online, by phone, or in person

 The fastest method is the online application at SSA.gov, which takes about 10 minutes.
-You can also call the SSA at 1-800-772-1213 or visit your local Social Security office.
-You do not need to go in person unless you prefer it.
+You can also call the SSA at 1-800-772-1213 or visit your local Social Security office in person if you prefer.

 4